-What hasn’t Patrick Honan done in the world of invertebrates?
-He has sent spiders into space and helped bring the Lord Howe Island Stick Insect back from the brink of extinction.
-His blog posts are worth keeping an eye on... what will he do next?
+Patrick Honan has sent spiders into space and helped bring the Lord Howe Island Stick Insect back from the brink of extinction.
+Now as Manager of Live Exhibits, he oversees all the living things on display at the museum, from tall trees to tiny ants.

 Simon is a Collection Manager in Entomology and helps answer research questions through Melbourne Museum’s Discovery Centre.
 He has always been amazed by insects.
 He likes a bit of chocolate, all things French and he throws a mean Frisbee.